Ugholaf/tiktok-hackathon-2023/README.md

 ## Future improvements

-- Localisation: Allow users to set their preferred language setting.
+- **Localisation**: Allow users to set their preferred language setting.
 This improves their experience and allowing more people to use our application.

-- Currency: Allow users to convert their currencies from one to another.
+- **Currency**: Allow users to convert their currencies from one to another.
 This helps to facilitate global transactions in our application.

-- Enhanced KYC (Know Your Customers): Allow users to upload their identity document to prove their identity.
+- **Enhanced KYC (Know Your Customers)**: Allow users to upload their identity document to prove their identity.
 This provides an extra layer of verification, ensures a higher level of security and trust within our ecosystem.

-- Govenment Integration : Integrate with government identication such as Singpass (for Singapore) and ePhilld (for Phillipine).
+- **Government Integration**: Integrate with government identification such as Singpass (for Singapore) and ePhilld (for Philippines).
 This makes it more convenient and easier for users to use our application